Building AI Solutions with Docker Compose and Kubernetes Expertise

 Controlling Image Pulls: Don’t Get Burned by Stale Containers

-You have two good ways to pull fresh images:
+There are two clean ways to pull fresh images.

 -